Does this sound familiar to you? You get a new message on your iPhone, and it’s also singing and appearing on your Mac.

 Step 1: Open the iMessage app on your Mac.
-The quickest way is by doing a Spotlight search and click the Messages icon under "TOP HIT."
+The quickest way is by doing a Spotlight search and clicking the Messages icon.

 Step 2: On the top left corner, select Messages > Preferences.

-Method 2: Sign out of iMessage on Mac
+Method 2: Sign out of iMessage from Your Mac

 Step 2: Confirm the operation in the new pop-up asking “Do you want to sign out of iMessage?”.
 That’s it.

-Method 3: Adjust Messages alert style in Notifications
+Method 3: Adjust the Messages Alert Style in Notifications

 Step 2: Click Notifications.